Iscador/spaDWGCN/README.md

 conda activate spaDWGCN_env
 ```

-Installing Pytorch , and corresponding packages like torch-geometric.
-Please note that torch, CUDA version and python version should be compatible.
+Installing Pytorch and the corresponding packages like torch-geometric.
+Please note that torch, CUDA version, and Python version should be compatible.

 ```bash
 pip install torch